Side effects of COVID-19 vaccines

 The localized swelling resolved itself after treatment with antihistamines or steroids in all three cases.
 The majority of trial participants experienced only mild side effects typical with vaccines, including headache, fatigue, and pain at the injection site.
 In its report on the Moderna vaccine hearing, the FDA notes that “it is possible the localized swelling in these cases is due to an inflammatory reaction from interaction between the immune response after vaccination and the dermal filler.”

 The Academy is closely monitoring any reports of cutaneous side effects as the vaccine roll out gets underway and asks physicians to report cases of potential dermatologic side effects in the COVID-19 Dermatology Registry.
+A recent paper in the Journal of the American Academy of Dermatology discusses 414 vaccine reaction cases reported to the registry, indicating that while cutaneous reactions to the mRNA vaccines are possible, none resulted in serious adverse events.

 Navigate the Coronavirus Resource Center